 Arrangements were made to have some of the officers in the house.
 While the scheme of the operation was not disclosed, it was whispered yesterday that at least one of the purity squad’s experts was under a bed in one of the rooms, another one was among the original members of the party wearing a uniform, and a third member managed to get into the house at the last hour.
 The officers say liquor was served int he shape of punch, and that there was music and much hilarity.

 In an odd turn two months later, the charges in the Harper raid were dropped due to “confusion” and the fact that an “important witness is said to have disappeared.”

 Langston Hughes: 1902.
 He was one of the innovators of a new form of poetry: jazz poetry.
-And it’s his poetry that he is best known for.
 Born in Joplin, Missouri, he moved to New York City to attend Columbia, but was more interested in the goings-on in Harlem.
 He traveled throughout the world, and while his writings reflect those travels, he remained rooted in the experience of the Harlem Renaissance.
 His 1934 collection of short stories, The Ways of White Folks, tells of the intersection of black and white, and his screen play for Way Down South came out in the same year as Gone With the Wind.
 He remained closeted for his entire life, although some say that if you ignore the pronouns you can see hints of homoeroticism in some of his poems.
 Other unpublished poems appear to have been written to a black male lover.
 Another short story, Blessed Assurance,” deals with a father’s anger over his son’s “queerness.”
 But his finances were always precarious, and he would not have been able to afford the fallout of openness about his sexuality.
 He died in 1967 after abdominal surgery, and his ashes are interred at the Arthur Schomburg Center for Research in Black Culture in Harlem.